ebjornset/DryGen/docs/src/index.md

 Beeing a .Net tool (with tool name `dry-gen`), you'll need a [.NET SDK](https://dotnet.microsoft.com/en-us/download) installed on your machine to use it.
 With a .Net SDK in place `dry-gen` is installed and used like any other [.Net tool](https://aka.ms/global-tools).

+>[!WARNING]
-**A little warning befor you start**: As with all .Net tools, you run `dry-gen` as an application with full trust, so make sure you know exactly where you write your output files.
+>As with all .Net tools, you run `dry-gen` as an application with full trust, so make sure you know exactly where you write your output files.

 ## Installation